What is potentially toxic algae?

 What is the impact on pets and animals?

 Dogs are at the most risk as they like to play and scavenge in the water.
 Dog deaths associated with potentially toxic algae living on the bottom of rivers have become increasingly common around New Zealand.
 In most instances these deaths have been associated with dogs eating a mat forming cyanobacteria called Phormidium.
 Phormidium mats produce a deep earthly odour that dogs seem to be attracted to.
-The risk to dogs is greatest when Phormidium mats become detached from the river bed and collect at the river edge where they are easily assessable.
+The risk to dogs is greatest when Phormidium mats become detached from the river bed and collect at the river edge where they are easily accessible.

 If you suspect that your dog has eaten toxic algae, you should treat it like an emergency and contact your vet immediately.
 In extreme cases, death can occur within 30 minutes after the first signs of illness appear.
 Signs a dog has been poisoned by toxic algae include lethargy, muscle tremors, fast breathing, twitching, paralysis and convulsions.